 How I Grew Up With My Siblings

-Bob Njinju, my second eldest brother, was a tough boy in the '90s, as tough as old boots.
-During his upper primary school years, he sometimes marshalled boys for an entertaining march before they raised the Kenyan flag on the school parade ground.
-His toughness must be the reason he was selected to join the Kenya Air Force in 2002 when he was fresh from high school.
-The Kenya Air Force began training him to be an engineer, a marvellous opportunity.
+Bob Njinju, my second eldest brother, was as tough as old boots.
+During his upper primary school years, he sometimes marshalled boys for a march before they raised the Kenyan flag on the school parade ground.
+It was entertaining to see them do that.

-Symo, my youngest sibling (I am second last) was a clever little devil when we were growing up.
-At one time in the '90s, he got at loggerheads with Dad for reading a certain novel Dad didn't want him to see.
-Dad would keep hiding that novel but somehow, Symo would find it and devour it with the zeal of a villager on his first trip to the city.
+Symo, my youngest sibling (I am second last) was a clever little devil.
+I will never forget the times he got at loggerheads with Dad for reading a certain novel Dad didn't want him to see.
+Dad would keep hiding that novel but somehow, Symo would find it.

 There is one sibling in my family who is never mentioned: that's the late Stephen Ndonga.
-Actually, he was the last born in my family but died in 1996 when he was still an infant.
-He was the first baby I remember seeing, Symo having been born when I was too young to recall things.
+Born in 1996, he was the first baby I remember seeing, Symo having been born when I was too young to recall things.
+Unfortunately, he died in 1996 when he was still an infant.

 On the evening of the day baby Stephen Ndonga was buried, Mum was unhappy with the way my senior brothers had conducted themselves that day.
 I remember her telling them in Kikuyu, "Don't do that again if another death ever happens in our family."